-With many Californians losing their jobs due to coronavirus, over 4.6 million have applied for unemployment through the state's Employment Development Department (EDD).
+With many Californians losing their jobs due to coronavirus, millions have applied for unemployment through the state's Employment Development Department (EDD).
 We're hearing from applicants that the process can be slow, confusing and difficult to navigate.
 Here are their stories:

 A Livermore man feels "left in the dark" by the EDD.

 Philip Paris, a union-employed glazer who works with metal and glass, lives in Livermore with his fiancé and his two kids.
 His fiancé is a nurse, and has been working during the pandemic, but he said that he brings in most of the family's income.

 When Paris was no longer getting work at the start of the pandemic, he was able to use a few weeks of paid family leave that he had saved up.
 Once he had no more paid leave available, and no forseeable work in his future, he had to apply for unemployment.

 Five weeks after applying, he said he hasn't heard from the EDD, and hasn't received any funds.
 He's started calling the EDD repeatedly--using multiple phones at once.